actualbudget/docs/docs/budgeting/index.md

 ![Auto hold funds menu](/img/how-it-works/auto-hold.png)

 When the *auto hold* function has been enabled for an income category, this will be indicated by an arrow.
-The current month and the following 12 months of that income category will be set for automatic holding.
+The income category will be set for automatic holding starting from the current month and the following 12 months.
 If wanted, the *auto hold* functionality can be turned off by clicking the income balance and choosing "Disable auto hold".

 ![Auto hold indicator](/img/how-it-works/auto-hold-carryover.png)